 The Final Word: Is Nationwide a Good Life Insurance Company?

-Some people like the simplicity of having a multiline insurance agent that is a generalist.
-A Nationwide agent can offer you a blend of home, automobile, and life insurance solutions in a single agency.
+Some people like the simplicity of having a multiline insurance agent A Nationwide agent can offer you a blend of home, automobile, and life insurance solutions in a single agency.
 The problem with bundling is that while it may be more convenient, it often can cost you more and reduces flexibility in the future if you change brands for your home and auto.

-However, while Nationwide is great at a lot of things, they are not always the best solution out there for life insurance.
-Since Nationwide agents work for Nationwide, that may cause a conflict of interest when recommending what life insurance company is best to protect your family.
-If you have a pre-existing condition, want the rock-bottom lowest price, or no-exam underwriting, Nationwide might not be the best company for you.
+While Nationwide is great company, they are not always the best life insurance option available for you.
+Since Nationwide agents often work for Nationwide, that may cause a conflict of interest to present Nationwide insurance instead of shopping the market.
+If you have a pre-existing condition, want a bargain, or the simplicity no-exam underwriting, Nationwide might not cut the mustard.

 That being said, you don’t succeed in business for over 100 years if you are not serving your policyholders.
-Nationwide offers life insurance, long-term care insurance, annuities, and investment services to their policyholders.
+Nationwide offers life insurance, long-term care insurance, annuities, and investment services to their clients.
 Overall, Nationwide’s life insurance is a reliable life insurance company with strengths in certain areas of the market but there might be better out there.

 Joe is a lifelong learner with a passion for sharing what he has learned with others.
 Joe has publicly spoken on life insurance in the past to both colleagues at industry conferences and to consumers in educational settings and as a contributor to industry blogs.
 Additionally, Joe is studying for certifications such as the CFP, CLU, and RICP to further his professional knowledge.